ProStart…the real smart start to your career!

 As part of this mission, in 2010, NRAEF launched the ProStart Initiative (PSI) to increase funding for educating greater numbers of high school students through the ProStart program.
 The State Restaurant Associations (SRAs) and their foundations are a vital link to the students, schools and educational systems that administer the ProStart program.

 The NRAEF and the Council of State Restaurant Associations (CSRA) with input from the CSRA ProStart Work Group developed the goal to provide an opportunity to help enrich current program activities.
-In support of this goal, the NRAEF will engage in direct fundraising activities and use monies raised to provide $750,000 of financial support to SRA partners in 2012.
+In support of this goal, the NRAEF will engage in direct fundraising activities and use monies raised to provide $750,000 of financial support to SRA partners.